 Overview of Wealth Management in India

-Wealth Management in India is gaining more and more popularity as an increasing number of Indians are joining the millionaires club.
-The boom in the economy and the resultant increase in the income levels are favoring the increase in the number of millionaires.
+Wealth Management in India is becoming increasingly popular as many Indians join the millionaires club.
+The economic boom and the resultant income level increase are favoring the increase in the number of millionaires.

 Wondering what this has to do with wealth management?
-Well, the huge chunks of money that these millionaires possess need to be managed well, which many can’t do.
+The huge chunks of money these millionaires possess must be managed well, which many can’t do.
 This is when wealth management comes into the picture.
-For those who don’t know what wealth management is, it is basically investment advice or assistance to manage a person’s financial life.
-These wealth management services are offered to clients in packages to provide benefits with two main goals, growth and safety of their existing investment.
+For those who don’t know what wealth management is, it is investment advice or assistance to manage a person’s financial life.
+These wealth management services offered to clients in packages provide benefits with two main goals: growth and safety of their existing investment.

 According to Investopedia, Wealth Management is